 Some of the clients we’re working with at the moment are Impact Hub Belgrade, Kamatica.rs.

-Matija is a Marketing expert with more than 5 years of experience.
+Matija is a Marketing expert with 5+ years of experience.
 He has worked with several marketing agencies & global firms.

-His fields of expertise are content marketing, branding, web design, business development, growth hacking, product management, and UI/UX.
+His fields of expertise are content marketing, branding, web design, growth hacking, product management, and UI/UX.

 He is performance driven, innovative, determined, passionate, a human-centered marketer & designer specializing in creating clear & intuitive experiences, communicate a desirable message and bring business results.

 Surprisingly - a project management tool of your choice.
 When scaling a business, you’re scaling operations, and making sure everybody does what, when, and how he’s supposed to do - is mandatory.
-Outside of PM tools, I find LeadEnforce super-valuable for paid-advertising and Lemlist for cold outreach - both being one of the main growth drivers.
+Outside of PM tools, I find LeadEnforce super-valuable for paid-advertising and Lemlist for cold outreach.

 A/B testing with 10+ creatives variations + personalization for each target group worked like charm for us, whether we’re talking about direct offers or newsjacking-educational lead magnets.
 Structure your creatives and copy for each stage of the funnel and learn from data.